 Romania Employee Benefits

-Happy and satisfied employees make your businessthrive and lead to even better profits.
+Happy and satisfied employees make your business thrive and lead to even better profits.
 However, the specific benefits for employees in Romania might not all be familiar to you yet.
-By using our PEO and EOR service we can provide compliant labor contracts for employees in Iceland including local benefits.
+By using our PEO and EOR service we can provide compliant labour contracts for employees in Iceland including local benefits.

 When expanding your company’s presence in a new country, you need to ensure compliance both in your employment contracts and benefit guarantees.
 These involve social security contributions, sick leave, health insurance, and unemployment, to name a few.